 Resetting Security Questions

 If you have tried all your security questions, and cannot correctly answer any of them, please contact the HelpDesk at 417-836-5891.
-Resetting security questions will require your birthday and Bearpass Number.
+Resetting security questions will require your date of birth and Bearpass Number.

 After resetting you password you will need to update your stored credentials in various locations on your computer.
 For guides on how to do this please see the following Experts pages: